EB-1B Processing Time Vermont Service Center 2026

 - Evidence of high salary or remuneration

-- Letters from experts in your field
+- Proof of impact and influence in your field

 Related Guides